helxplatform/devops/README.md

 ./gke-cluster.sh deploy cluster
 ```

 You should now have a running Kubernetes cluster on GKE.
 Run a kubectl command to make sure you are connected to the cluster.
+You should get something similar to the following.
 ```
 [vagrant@localhost bin]$ kubectl get no
 NAME                                                 STATUS   ROLES    AGE    VERSION